huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 ## Inference with TEI

-In order to run the inference over the deployed TEI service, you can either:
+To run the inference over the deployed TEI service, you can either:

 * Port-forwarding the deployed TEI service to the port 8080, so as to access via `localhost` with the command: